Scaling Async Lease Parsing Pipelines with Celery and Redis

 )

-Idempotency is enforced at the application layer using document hashes.
-Property management systems frequently re-ingest the same lease after broker negotiations or legal revisions.
-By checking a Redis-backed deduplication set before execution, the pipeline prevents redundant OCR calls and clause re-extraction.
+Idempotency is enforced at the application layer with document hashes.
+Property management systems frequently re-ingest the same lease after broker negotiations or legal revisions; checking a Redis-backed deduplication set before execution prevents redundant OCR calls and clause re-extraction.

 import logging